 As a matter of fact, the industry standard for diamond grading is 10x magnification.
 In that case, there should not be any misshapen or misaligned facets visible under 10x magnification.

 Consequently, you might be able to see something under higher degrees of magnification.
-The same principle holds true for diamond clarity characteristics.
+The same principle holds for diamond clarity characteristics.
 Although that may be true, we tend to use higher degrees of magnification when evaluating diamond symmetry.

 Super ideal cut puppies like this Black by Brian Gavin Diamond are brighter because of the higher degree of symmetry.
 In that case, there is an obvious benefit to focusing on diamonds with the highest overall cut grade.